JaqlynBernardo/PA1-Introduction-to-Python-Programming/README.md

 ### Problem #2: Emoticon Problem
 Create a function that changes specific words into emoticons.
-Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon.
+Given a sentence as a string, replace the words smile, grin, sad, and mad with their corresponding emoticon.
 | Word | Emoticon |
 | --- | --- |
 | Smile | :) |